Hope you've been well.

 - All needed external files (e.g. audio, images) at the correct relative path needed for the compiled story to find them.

-- Include your completed prose.
+- Your completed prose or poem.
 This may be integrated into your proposal, or in a separate document, as you prefer.

-- For your prose, please follow standard manuscript format in a *.doc, *.odt, or *.rtf file, Times New Roman preferred, Courier acceptable, links and special formatting OK.
+- For prose submissions, please follow standard manuscript format in a *.doc, *.odt, or *.rtf file, Times New Roman preferred, Courier acceptable, links and special formatting OK.
+(But seriously, if you stray from SMF we won’t bite you.)

 Ready?
 Set?
 Submit!